hop-proto/hop-go/ARCHITECTURE.md

 - The server-side implementation needs to multiplex multiple connections
 - Each connection should be able to read and write independently
+- Packet processing is not the same thing as stream processing!
+This is why most interactions with the `transport` layer should be through the `MsgConn` interface.

 #### Concurrency